St4lV/docker-react-azuracast-web-interface/README.md

-# Azuracast (Tirnatek Radio) Web interface with Docker, NodeJS & React
+# Azuracast Web interface using Docker, NodeJS & React (Tirnatek Radio)

 This project is a React Web Interface running on NodeJS meant to use Azuracast service and API.